rewardz/django_model_helpers/README.md

 	In [6]: get_current_datetime()
 	Out[6]: datetime.datetime(2014, 1, 1, 1, 1, 1, tzinfo=<UTC>)

-The idea is using this function exclusively in your code to get current date/time in order to facilitate writing test cases.
+Use this function exclusively in your code to get current date/time in order to facilitate writing test cases.

 ### cached\_model\_property decorator

-`cached_model_property` is a decorator for model functions that takes no arguments The decorator convert the function into a property that support caching out of the box
+`cached_model_property` is a decorator for model functions that takes no arguments.
+ The decorator convert the function into a property that support caching out of the box

   __Sample usage:__